tannerhladek/cacophony/README.md

 ## Overall Structure
 The app includes the following four features: full CRUD for servers, full CRUD for channels, and full CRUD for messages.
+Also, Cacophony uses websockets to broadcast updates to all connected users.

 ### List of features
 * Create an account